Federal Oversight Undermined

 Oct 2025 Radio went dark

-The 2003 Riders scandal exposed four Oakland officers who systematically beat suspects, planted evidence, and made false arrests in West Oakland.
-The resulting civil rights lawsuit led to a federal consent decree requiring 52 specific reforms.
-More than two decades later, Oakland Police Department has still not completed all of them.
+The 2003 Riders scandal exposed four Oakland officers who beat suspects, planted evidence, and made false arrests in West Oakland.
+The resulting civil rights lawsuit produced a federal consent decree requiring 52 specific reforms.
+As of 2025, OPD has not completed all of them.

 The encryption rollout was marked by technical failures, lack of transparency, and coordinated regional secrecy.